 TOD Index: Low correlation to FTSE Nareit U.S. Real Estate Index, implying diversification benefit to investors

-Numerous academic studies have shown that investors who diversify their portfolios may increase an investor’s increase long-term portfolio returns without taking on additional risk.
+Numerous academic studies have shown that investors who diversify their portfolios may increase their long-term portfolio returns without taking on additional risk.
+According to the gold ira companies, gold is also seen as a diversifying investment.
 Diversification can potentially reduce portfolio volatility and mitigate losses from any one security or asset class.

 More specifically, Modern portfolio theory (MPT) emphasizes that investors can diversify away the risk of investment loss by reducing the correlation between the returns from the select securities in their portfolio.
 Harry Markowitz, winner of the Nobel Prize in Economics, put it succinctly "To reduce risk, it is necessary to avoid a portfolio whose securities are all highly correlated with each other."
 (Markowitz, 1991).